 In compliance with EEV Principle 5, Mediolanum has made an assessment of the amount of required capital to be attributed to the covered life business.
 The approach used varies by line of business.
-For all life business other than index-linked business, EU minimum solvency requirements have been considered appropriate.
-For index-linked life business, account has been taken of the counterparty risk, using a risk-based capital approach which considers the rating of the structured bonds underlying the index-linked guarantees.
-This gives rise to capital requirements of approximately 3.8% of reserves for business where Mediolanum bears the full investment risk and approximately 1.9% for business where investment risk is passed to policyholders.
+For all life business other than indexlinked business, EU minimum solvency requirements have been considered appropriate.
+For index-linked life business, account has been taken of the counterparty risk, using a risk-based capital approach which considers the rating of the issuers of the structured bonds underlying the index-linked guarantees.
+This gives rise to capital requirements of approximately 3.5% of reserves for business where Mediolanum bears the full investment risk and approximately 1.75% for business where investment risk is passed to policyholders.

-Total required capital for the life business as at June 30, 2006 is 166 million Euro, which correspond to approximately 150% of the EU minimum margin.
+Total required capital for the life business as at June 30, 2007 is 169 million Euro, which corresponds to approximately 150% of the EU minimum margin.